Linux Command-Line Cheat Sheet

 - df: The

-is probably the most useful.
-It uses megabytes (M) and gigabytes (G) instead of blocks to report. (-h
+dfcommand displays filesystem disk space usage for all partitions.
+The commanddf-his probably the most useful.
+It uses megabytes (M) and gigabytes (G) instead of blocks to report. (-hmeans "human-readable.") - free: The

-gives the information using megabytes, which is probably most useful for current computers. - top: The
+freecommand displays the amount of free and used memory in the system.
+For example,free -mgives the information using megabytes, which is probably most useful for current computers. - top: The

-command displays information on your Linux system, running processes, and system resources, including the CPU, RAM, swap usage, and total number of tasks being run.
-To exittop
+topcommand displays information on your Linux system, running processes, and system resources, including the CPU, RAM, swap usage, and total number of tasks being run.
+To exittop, press Q. - uname -a: The

-option prints all system information, including machine name, kernel name, version, and a few other details.
+unamecommand with the-aoption prints all system information, including machine name, kernel name, version, and a few other details.
 This command is most useful for checking which kernel you're using. - lsb_release -a: The

-option prints version information for the Linux release you're running.
+lsb_releasecommand with the-aoption prints version information for the Linux release you're running.
 For example:

 user@computer:~$ lsb_release -a